littlebunch/fdc-ingest/README.md

 ### Step 2: Build the binary

 The repo contains go.mod and supporting files so a build will automatically install and version all needed libraries.
-If you don't want to use go mod then rm go.mod and go.sum and have at it the old-fashioned way.
+If you don't want to use go mod then rm go.mod and have at it the old-fashioned way.

 Build data loader utility:
 ```
 go build -o $GOBIN/fdcloader admin/loader/loader.go